 Call for papers

-Scope and topics:
+Scope and topics

 The advancement in information and communication technology has revolutionized social and economic systems.
-The governement, as well as commercial and non-profit organizations, rely heavily on information to conduct their business.
+The government, as well as commercial and non-profit organizations, rely heavily on information to conduct their business.
 Aside from the significant benefits of information and computing systems, their increasing connectivity, criticality, and comprehensiveness present new challenges for cybersecurity professionals.
 Information and services that are compromised in terms of confidentiality, integrity, availability, accountability, and authenticity can harm an organization's operations, so this information and data need to be protected.
 For this reason, it has become a crucial task for security researchers and practitioners to manage the security risks by mitigating the potential vulnerabilities and threats with new techniques and methodologies, thus ensuring the acceptable security assurance of an information and computing system, so the stakeholders can have greater confidence that the system works as intended or claimed.
-Security assurance can be defined as the cofidence that a system meets its security requirements and is resilient against security vulnerabilities and failures.
-According to NIST, security assurance is a measure of confidence that the security features, practices, procedures, and architecture of an information system accurately mediates and enforces the security policy.
+Security assurance can be defined as the confidence that a system meets its security requirements and is resilient against security vulnerabilities and failures.
+According NIST, security assurance is a measure of confidence that the security features, practices, procedures, and architecture of an information system accurately mediates and enforces the security policy.

-SecAssure 2022 aims to bring together researchers from academia, and practitioners from industry and government bodies on a forum to meet and exchange ideas on recent research and furture directions for security assurance.
-The techical topics of interest to the workshop include, but are not limited to:
+SecAssure aims to bring together researchers from academia, and practitioners from industry and government bodies on a forum to meet and exchange ideas on recent research and furture directions for security assurance.

 Security Assurance Approaches